Executive Course | A.Y 2025-2026

 • Problem solving skills

-Participants will be able to obtain the Certificate of Participation and the Digital Open Badge issued by Università Cattolica del Sacro Cuore for the enhancement of the skills acquired
+Participants will receive a Certificate of Participation and a digital Open Badge, issued by the Università Cattolica del Sacro Cuore, recognizing the skills acquired

 Structure and program